gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

         gl.bindAttribLocation(someProgram, 3, "a_color");

     This means you can force them to be compatible across multiple shader programs.
-If one program doesn't need all attributes the attributes they do need will still be assigned to the same locations
+If one program doesn't need all attributes, the attributes they do need will still be assigned to the same locations.

-    If you don't do this you'll need different VAOs for different shader programs when using same geometry OR you'll need to just do the WebGL1 thing and not use VAOs and always setup attributes at render time which is slow.
+    If you don't do this you'll need different VAOs for different shader programs when using the same geometry OR you'll need to just do the WebGL1 thing and not use VAOs and always setup attributes at render time, which is slow.

-    NOTE: of the 2 methods above I'm leaning toward using `gl.bindAttribLocation` because it's easy to have it in one place in my code where as the method of using `layout(location = ?)` has to be in all shaders so in the interest of D.R.Y. `gl.bindAttribLocation` seems better.
+    NOTE: of the 2 methods above I'm leaning toward using `gl.bindAttribLocation` because it's easy to have it in one place in my code whereas the method of using `layout(location = ?)` has to be in all shaders, so in the interest of D.R.Y., `gl.bindAttribLocation` seems better.
 Maybe if I was using a shader generator then there'd be no difference.

 2. Always unbind the VAO when you're done

         gl.bindVertexArray(null);

     This just comes from my own experience.
-If you look above the `ELEMENT_ARRAY_BUFFER` state is part of a Vertex Array.
+If you look above, the `ELEMENT_ARRAY_BUFFER` state is part of a Vertex Array.

     So, I ran into this issue.
 I created some geometry, then I created a VAO for that geometry and set up the attributes and `ELEMENT_ARRAY_BUFFER`.
 I then created some more geometry.
-When that geometry setup its indices, because I still had the previous VAO bound setting up the indices effected the `ELEMENT_ARRAY_BUFFER` binding for the previous VAO.
+When that geometry setup its indices, because I still had the previous VAO bound setting up, the indices effected the `ELEMENT_ARRAY_BUFFER` binding for the previous VAO.
 It took me several hours to debug.

-    So, my suggestion is never leave a VAO bound if you're done with it.
-Either immediately bind the next VAO you're going to use or if you're done bind `null`
+    So, my suggestion is to never leave a VAO bound if you're done with it.
+Either immediately bind the next VAO you're going to use, or bind `null` if you're done.

-As mentioned at the top many extensions from WebGL1 are standard features of WebGL2 so if you were using extensions in WebGL1 you'll need to change your code to use them not as extensions in WebGL2.
+As mentioned at the top, many extensions from WebGL1 are standard features of WebGL2, so if you were using extensions in WebGL1, you'll need to change your code to not use them as extensions in WebGL2.
 See below.

-Two that need special care though
+Two that need special care though:

 1. `OES_texture_float` and floating point textures.

-    Floating point textures are a standard feature of WebGL2 but
+    Floating point textures are a standard feature of WebGL2 but:

-    * Being able to filter floating point textures is still an extension, `OES_texture_float_linear`
+    * Being able to filter floating point textures is still an extension: `OES_texture_float_linear`.

-    * Being able to render to a floating point texture is an extension, `EXT_color_buffer_float`
+    * Being able to render to a floating point texture is an extension: `EXT_color_buffer_float`.

     * Creating a floating point texture is different.
-You must use one of the new WebGL2 internal formats like `RGBA32F`, `R32F` etc. This is different than the WebGL1 `OES_texture_float` extension in which the internal format was inferred from the `type` passed to `texImage2D`
+You must use one of the new WebGL2 internal formats like `RGBA32F`, `R32F`, etc. This is different than the WebGL1 `OES_texture_float` extension in which the internal format was inferred from the `type` passed to `texImage2D`.

-2. `WEBGL_depth_texture` and depth textures
+2. `WEBGL_depth_texture` and depth textures.

-    Similar to the previous difference, to create a depth texture in WebGL2 you must use one of WebGL2's internal formats`DEPTH_COMPONENT16`, `DEPTH_COMPONENT24`,
+    Similar to the previous difference, to create a depth texture in WebGL2 you must use one of WebGL2's internal formats: `DEPTH_COMPONENT16`, `DEPTH_COMPONENT24`,
-    `DEPTH_COMPONENT32F`, `DEPTH24_STENCIL8`, or `DEPTH32F_STENCIL8` where as in the WebGL1
+    `DEPTH_COMPONENT32F`, `DEPTH24_STENCIL8`, or `DEPTH32F_STENCIL8`, whereas the WebGL1
-    `WEBGL_depth_texture` extension used `DEPTH_COMPONENT` and `DEPTH_STENCIL_COMPONENT`
+    `WEBGL_depth_texture` extension used `DEPTH_COMPONENT` and `DEPTH_STENCIL_COMPONENT`.

 That's my personal short list of things to be aware of when switching from WebGL1 to WebGL2.
-[There's even more stuff you can do in WebGL2 though](webgl2-whats-new.html).
+[There's even more stuff you can do in WebGL2, though](webgl2-whats-new.html).

 <div class="webgl_bottombar">
 <h3>Making WebGL1 extensions look like WebGL2</h3>